WORK EXPERIENCE DATES

 Students are encouraged to apply for their own placements rather than relying on parents as this prepares them for applying for a job once they leave school.
 However, if they are struggling to find a placement on their own, help is at hand from their tutors or myself.

 WHAT TO DO ONCE A STUDENT HAS FOUND A PLACEMENT

 Once a student has secured a placement, they need to COMPLETE the approval and consent form fully.
 (Please ensure the form is signed on the back page by parents and students.)
-It then needs returned to me in the Careers Hub I will then enter it onto County’s database.
+It then needs returned to me in the Main Reception, I will then enter it onto County’s database.

 HEALTH AND SAFETY